YoungHu2023/cse15l-lab-reports/lab5.md

 Anonymous                                   182
 5 days ago in Lab REports                              VIEWS

 I got this result when I was running a correct implementation of ListExamples.java in `grade.sh`.
-Why is the score not correct?
+Why is the final score not correct?
 ![Image](bug.png)
+This is my file and directory structure:
+  - list-examples-grader
+    - lib
+      - hamcrest-core-1.3.jar
+      - junit-4.13.2.jar
+    - grading area
+    - student-submission
+    - grade.sh
+    - TestListExamples.java

+The contents of each file before fixing the bug：
+The full command line (or lines) you ran to trigger the bug：
+A description of what to edit to fix the bug：
 My speculation would be that the test is not running correctly.
 Thank you!